geopython/pygeoapi/docs/source/crs.rst

     .
     .

-You can also use a WGS84 equivalent with lat/lon axis order as in `http://www.opengis.net/def/crs/EPSG/0/4326`.
+You can also use a WGS84 equivalent with lat/lon axis order as in CRS `http://www.opengis.net/def/crs/EPSG/0/4326`.

 .. code-block:: bash